 I also went to the Dollhouse Museum, also known as Spielzeug Welten Museum which was actually pretty interesting and cool.
 It’s in a nice yellow building with 5 floors.
 You start on the top floor where the world’s largest collection of antique teddy bears is held (aka over 2500 teddy bears!) and work your way down to see dollhouse, toys and all sorts of other items.
 Children or no children, this is a unique and worthwhile museum to visit!

-Where to eat in Basel
+Best Places to Eat in Basel

 Restaurant Rubino – This restaurant was quite fancy and therefore pricey but if you’re treating yourself its worth a visit.
 The restaurant is available for lunch and dinner.
 For dinner they operate on a ‘surprise menu’ meaning you choose the amount of courses you want, we went for 4, and whether you want vegetarian, fish or meat which you can mix and match if you wish and a course comes out with the option you chose.
 Their style is Mediterranean and local dishes and you can also do wine pairing ensuring your wine goes perfectly with your next dish!
 All of the vegetarian meals I had were amazing!